 Once you’ve established an existing or desired structure, call center development is an ongoing effort that you can manage top-down and bottom-up.

-Once again, it’s important to set metrics and KPIs before you kick start your development program.
+Once again, setting attainable call center metrics and KPIs is crucial before you kick-start your development program.

-KPIs to drive call center development
+KPIs to scale call center operations

 - Peak hour traffic: Is your call volume rising or falling during your busiest hour?